gbv/coli-conc.gbv.de/en/services/index.md

 - [DANTE API](https://api.dante.gbv.de/)

-  Access to terminologies and concepts from central terminology service of VZG.
+  Access to terminologies and concepts from central terminology service of the VZG.

 - [Occurrences API]({{ "/occurrences/" | url }})